Click on image for report

 The Women Veterans Committee also conducts a Life Skills program at the Virginia Department of Corrections Women’s prison in Fluvanna, VA.
 This program assists incarcerated female veterans to regain their self-esteem, be proud of their military service and assists them with reintegration back into society, their families and their communities.

 Dept. of Virginia Women Veterans Committee Facebook page, click here

 Link to the DAV National Women Veterans site, click here

-Women Veterans Committee Chair: Ethel Smith (Chapter 34)
+Women Veterans Committee Chair: M. Tyrelle Felder (Chapter 33)